 Similarly to the January strike, doctors attended picket lines outside their local hospitals before interacting with members of the public at numerous ‘Meet the Doctors’events across England to answer any questions members of the public might have relating to our industrial action and to gather signatures in support of our strike.

 My local Meet the Doctors event took place on the busy Northumberland Street in Newcastle.
 Gathering signatures proved an easy task, as most people we encountered supported our walkout, with some urging us to “get rid of Hunt”.

 In the days leading up to the second day of strike action, the government’s negotiators offered the BMA a final ‘take it or leave it’offer.
-Whereas this offer was an improvement on the contract originally proposed a few months earlier - demonstrating that organised, union-led action pays – concerns nevertheless remain that the new contract is still worse than the status quo.
+Whereas this offer was an improvement on the contract originally proposed a few months earlier – demonstrating that organised, union-led action pays – concerns nevertheless remain that the new contract is still worse than the status quo.

 The day after the strike, it emerged that the aforementioned contract would be imposed on all junior doctors working within England, starting in August of this year.

 The suggestion of unilateral imposition has made medics even more furious.
 Everyone in the NHS knows that accepting Hunt’s contract would create a precedent that would embolden the Tories to proceed with unilaterally imposing unfavourable contracts on consultants, nurses and other healthcare professionals.
 The struggle of junior doctors, then, is only the first of many battles by health workers to defend the NHS.